-Trust in BRCA within software applications is also ascertained through "root sign" carried out by a third party provider (-CYBERTRUST - BALTIMORE; owned by DIGICERT), whose root has widely been embedded in application software.
+Trust in BRCA within software applications is also ascertained through "root sign" carried out by a third party provider (), whose root has widely been embedded in application software.

 The BRCA operates under practices published in a dedicated CPS available at http://repository.eid.belgium.be.